-A growing number of third-party trials are showing nutritional absorption via oral sprays to be up to twice as effective as traditional tablet or capsules.
+A growing number of third-party trials are showing nutritional absorption via oral sprays to be over twice as effective as traditional tablet or capsules.

 BetterYou™ are at the forefront of vitamin absorption research, here are just a few studies from the growing body of evidence that back up intraoral vitamin absorption.